2025 Thisted municipal election

-The 2025 Thisted Municipal election will be held on November 18, 2025, to elect the 27 members to sit in the regional council for the Thisted Municipal council, in the period of 2026 to 2029.
+The 2025 Thisted Municipal election was held on November 18, 2025, to elect the 27 members to sit in the regional council for the Thisted Municipal council, in the period of 2026 to 2029.
+Despite Venstre losing 2 seats, a deal between Venstre, Conservatives, Liberal Alliance and Denmark Democrats, had been made prior to the election, securing Niels Jørgen Pedersen the mayoral position.

 Background

 Following the 2021 election, Niels Jørgen Pedersen was elected as mayor for his party Venstre.

 However in August 2024, he announced his decision to not stand for re-election.
 However on February 25, 2025, he revealed that he was going to stand for re-election anyway.

 The Alternative party won a seat in the previous election, but chose not to stand any candidates for this election.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Thisted Municipality had 27 seats in 2025.

 Unlike in Danish General Elections, in elections to municipal councils, electoral alliances are allowed.